QR Code Lucky Draw: Run Digital Giveaways That Engage Instantly

-In a nutshell: A QR Code lucky draw replaces paper slips with a quick digital scan, making participation easy and error-free.
+In a nutshell (TL;DR): A QR Code lucky draw replaces paper slips with a quick digital scan, making participation easy and error-free.
 It helps organizers collect entries in real time, boost engagement, ensure fairness, and cut costs.
 You can create one in minutes using Scanova: build a form, link it to a QR Code, customize it, and share it across packaging, posters, or online channels.
 Real-world campaigns from brands like Coca-Cola, Poppi, and Britannia show how QR Code contests attract attention, build trust, and delight participants.

 Ever hosted a lucky draw that turned into chaos?
 Piles of paper slips, messy handwriting, and endless manual sorting often take the fun out of what should be an exciting activity.